The Ministry Training Course

 Speakers who teach on the course include:

-- Ian Lewis (St Bart’s, Bath) - Ephesians, Genesis 1-11, Postmodernism, Principles of Exposition
+• Ian Lewis (Bath) - Acts, Genesis 1-11, Postmodernism, Principles of Exposition;

-- Ed Moll (St George’s, Wembdon) - Preparing & Leading Group Bible Studies, How the Bible came to be, How to give a Bible Talk
+• Ed Moll (St George’s, Wembdon) - Preparing & Leading Group Bible Studies, Giving a Bible Talk, How the Bible came to be, Matthew;

-- Neil Todman (Headley Park, Bristol) - Church-planting, 1 Corinthians
+• Neil Todman (Philip Street Baptist, Bristol) - Church-planting, 1 Corinthians, Leadership;

 Term Dates

-If you are interested in finding out more about the Ministry Training Course, we hold a Taster Day each year.
-This is a great opportunity for prospective students to attend 3 sessions of a 'typical' day on the course.
+If you are interested in finding out more about the Ministry Training Course, we hold a Taster Day in Spring each year.
+This is a great opportunity for prospective students to attend 3 sessions of a 'typical' day on the course, with a presentation over lunch, by the Course Director, Charlie Ward.